Florida’s Reopening Party Season Is Already a COVID-19 Fiasco

 DeSantis began lifting a statewide “stay-at-home” order on May 4, and restrictions across Florida were rolled back in the following days.
 Regions outside of hot spots like Miami-Dade and Broward counties are in Phase 2, with gyms and professional sports venues and retail stores at full capacity, while bars and restaurants are at 50 percent capacity.

 But an analysis by The Florida Times-Union found that no fines had been levied and no enforcement action taken in 335 complaints of restaurants and bars violating the governor’s capacity and social-distancing orders since the reopening on May 4.
-Such violations may prompt a second-degree misdemeanor punishable by up to 60 days in jail and a $500 fine.
+Such violations may prompt a second-degree misdemeanor punishable by as much as 60 days in jail and a $500 fine.

 Instead, the Florida Department of Business and Professional Regulation has “worked with license holders to educate them on the executive orders and bring them into compliance,” a spokeswoman for the agency told the newspaper.